Choosing A College Major

 Choosing the right college major for you can be a difficult task.
 The degree course list is endless and with over 3,000 colleges and universities in America, which college degree do you choose and where do you study?

-Many students when they finish college don’t end up in a job that directly matches the course major they studied, which is why it’s so vital to study what you love rather than a course which may have great job prospects but you don’t enjoy the subject and find it hard to learn.
+Many students when they finish college don’t end up in a job that directly matches the course major they studied, which is why it’s so vital to study what you enjoy, rather than a course which may have great job prospects but which you don't like and find difficult to learn.

 Don’t worry if you’re not sure what subject to take as your major, you don’t need to decide for definite until your sophomore year.